Master of Arts in Education

-School Leader Licensure Assessment – Test Code 6011
+PRAXIS EXAM - Instructional Leader – Beginning – Test Code 6011

 Courses with Prerequisites:

 Students must complete three milestones while completing this program.
-Milestone I will be completed while in the first term of enrollment.
-Milestone II must be completed before enrolling capstone course.
+Milestone I will be completed in the first term or enrollment.
+Milestone II must be completed before enrolling in capstone course.
 Milestone III occurs at graduation.

-Educ 5700, Seminar in Leadership is the capstone course for this program and must be taken the last term of enrollment.
-It is offered fall and spring semesters as it requires interaction in the local schools.
+EDUC 5700 – Seminar in Leadership is the capstone course for this program and must be taken the last term of enrollment, as it requires interaction in the local schools.
 Milestone II is prerequisite.

-- Research Foundations/Methods course from a graduate course, with the minimum of one advisor/teacher to oversee
+- Research Foundations/Methods from a graduate course, with minimum of one advisor/teacher to oversee